parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/finances.md

 - You will need to complete an HC1 application form, which you can get online or from NHS hospitals, dentists, opticians, and Jobcentres.
 - You can also call **0345 603 1108** and select the option for ‘health publications’ to get a copy sent to you with a pre-paid return envelope.
-- For further guidance on how to apply, visit the <ins>NHS Business Services Authority</ins> website.
+- For further guidance on how to apply, visit the <a href="https://services.nhsbsa.nhs.uk/buy-prescription-prepayment-certificate/start" class="external-link" target="_blank" rel="noopener noreferrer">NHS Business Services Authority</a> website.

 **Prescription Prepayment Certificate (PPC)**
 If you do not qualify for free prescriptions and need prescription items regularly, you could save money with a Prescription Prepayment Certificate (PPC).
 A PPC enables you to get as many NHS prescriptions as you need for a set price.